meshpro/dmsh/README.md

 (Setting the environment variable prevents the test figures from being displayed.)

 ### License

-dmsh is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+This software is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).